a-zeg/ellipsoids/README.md

 2. Calculate barcodes of ellipsoid and Rips complexes from data specified in `points`.

 ## User input
-All the parameters need to be specified within this file, in places marked as follows:
+All the parameters that need to be specified by the user are in `ellipsoids.py`, in places marked as follows:
 ```python
 ###### User input ######
 ...